 IFRS | GAAP in practice

-Since time is precious, this site is designed to be scanned quickly, with details available only on demand.
+Since time is precious, this site is designed to be scanned quickly.
+Details are available, but only on demand.

-While criticized for being text heavy (link), this site prefers eschewing the superfluous imagery seen practically everywhere else.
+Occasionally criticized for being text heavy, this site prefers avoiding superfluous imagery.

-The chart of accounts section presents logical, easily expandable and fully customizable charts of account that, unlike most, are not stuck in the last century.
+The chart of accounts section presents expandable and customizable charts of account that, unlike most, are not stuck in the 1980s.

 Googling "chart of accounts" brings up a myriad of results: